demonnic/demonnicAutoWalker/README.md

   * prints out usage information for dwalk alias set
 * `dwalk report`
   * prints out the performance report for current walk, or last one completed if you're not currently using demonwalker.
+* `dwalk explore`
+  * automatically explores an area, moving to each new room without stopping
 * `dwalk stop`
   * stops demonwalker.
 Equivalent to raising the "demonwalker.stop" event
 * `dwalk move`